Johnson & Co.

 100% Productivity Increase Guaranteed

 So you’ve finally climbed the ladder, congratulations!
-Please take a moment to read this brief guide to the DOs and DON’Ts of corporate management and complete the reading comprehension after.
+Please take a moment to read this brief guide of the DOs and DON’Ts of corporate management and complete the reading comprehension after.

 – Be assertive